Kilmainham Brooch: Description

 The tracery on the curves of the ring is made up of interlaced bodies and legs of zoomorphic animals, including an Irish elk.
 Most of the original pin head is lost, with only its base remaining intact, and has traces of red enamel.
 The reverse is mostly flat but repeats the shape of the oval compartment on the front.
 It has some interlace designs, including two interlocking dogs.

 The brooch's style has been described as of "Ecclesia-Gothio character" with "fine workmanship", and compared to the Tara example although "not so fine".
 Although described in 1989 as "probably Irish", it contains structural and decorative designs, including its lobed (i.e. "hanging") terminals, small cusps, and the cartouche on the hoop, are reminiscent of the Pictish-syle, indicating that it may be of Northumbrian origin (unlikely), or at least heavily influenced by that style.

 Brooches of this type are the most common and thus studied form of surviving Irish and Scottish medieval metalworks due both to their then popularity and inherent durability.
-Examples such as the Kilmainham Brooch were built by skilled craftsmen and their workshops using precious metal, and intended as status symbols for wealthy (and often female) commissioners.
+Examples such as the Kilmainham Brooch were crafted by skilled craftsmen in workshops using precious metals and were intended as status symbols for wealthy (and often female) commissioners.

 Dating

-The Kilmainham Brooch is usually dated to the late 8th or early 9th centuries as it is seen as transitional in both style and material.
+The Kilmainham Brooch is usually dated to the late 8th or early 9th centuries, as it is seen as transitional in both style and material.
 Its annular form and use of filigree place it in the 8th-century Irish tradition, while its use of silver, as opposed to gilding, indicates at earliest an early 9th-century origin, that is in the period after the 795 AD Viking invasions of Ireland, when silver became more available to native metalworkers.